Vikkybliz/worldTimeApp/README.md

-# weather
+# World Time App

-A Weather App
+## Introduction

+An app that gives time based on the location selected

+## Dependencies

+- Flutter Spinkit
+- Intl

-## Getting Started
+## Api

-This project is a starting point for a Flutter application.
+- World Time Api

 A few resources to get you started if this is your first Flutter project: